Git tracks two dates in commits: author date and commit date. In addition, VSTS and TFS track when a commit was first pushed to the server.

 Changing Git Dates

-When you are getting ready to commit your code, you should note that you have the ability to set both the author and commit dates, although beware -- this isn't something you should do often.
+When you're getting ready to commit your code, note that you have the ability to set both the author and commit dates.
+This isn't something you should do often.

 You can change the author date of a given commit by passing the